jfrog/project-examples/gitlabci-example/gitlabci-docker-artifactory/README.md

 `To make this integration work you will need to have running Artifactory-pro/Artifactory SAAS.`

-### Steps to build docker images using Circle CI and push it to Artifactory.
+### Steps to build docker images using GitLab CI and push it to Artifactory.

 #### Step 1: